OWASP/www-chapter-jalpaiguri-government-engineering-college/index.md

 ## Call For Speakers

-If you are willing to give a talk in our chapter, please feel free to drop an email to one of the student chapter leaders.
+Would you like to speak on the upcoming OWASP JGEC meetup?
+[Contact Us](mailto:syed.modassirali@owasp.org).
 We will be happy to have you on our list.

+**Email Format :**

 Please follow the below structure when you mail us.
 We will get back to you as soon as possible.